unitystation/unitystation/docs/development/Addressables.md

 NOTE!!!

-Addressable builds Could change keys on Linux/Mac due to suffering from unnecessary filesystem Case sensitivityitis e.g Slip vs slip
+Addressable builds Is broken and will change keys on Linux/Mac due to suffering from unnecessary filesystem Case sensitivityitis, e.g Slip vs slip
+This result in an invalid bundle being generated, So if it's downloaded by a client you'll have to modify the contents of the bundle to generate a new hash, and have that downloaded instead of using the old one with the invalid key

 That's it!